 The documentation viewer is a built-in PDF viewer that provides easy access to all documentation files that are shipped with your model.
-From the documentation viewer, you can print as well as easily open our Documentation folder if you'd like to copy or share our documentation files.
-Specific documentation pieces that are worth noting are the PI+ Changes file, which briefly outlines a history of major changes between PI+ versions, and the PI+ Overview file which provides an in-depth description of data, software, and methodology changes made for the current version.
-The rest of our documentation focuses on REMI's model equations, data sources, estimation procedures, and industry and occupation layouts.
+Documentation is organized into different sections for version change documents, equations and data, examples of use, etc. From the documentation viewer, you can print as well as easily open our Documentation folder if you'd like to copy or share our documentation files.
+Specific documentation pieces that are worth noting are the Major Changes file, which briefly outlines a history of major changes between TranSight versions, and the Model Overview file which provides an in-depth description of data, software, and methodology changes made for the current version.
+The rest of our documentation focuses on REMI's model equations, data sources, and estimation procedures.